 Contact Dorset College Student Services / International Office and we will explain what protections apply to your booking and course length, and provide supporting documentation on request.

 Want reassurance before you book?
-We can confirm whether ESCROW applies to your booking (e.g., visa applications), and explain the PEL protections that apply once you start your programme in Ireland.
+If you require a visa, we will guide you through the TransferMate Escrow payment process and explain the PEL protections that apply once you start your programme in Ireland.